It’s common sense that everyone who wants to buy a house wants to make sure that they are getting the absolute best price possible.

 Buy the best that you can afford that you like!

-And remember one other thing: if you overpaid a little bit or underpaid a little right now it’s going to make ZERO difference in your life when you sell this house in 10, 20 or 30 years, or when your kids sell it for you when you are dead.
+And remember one other thing: if you overpaid a little bit or underpaid a little right now it’s going to make ZERO difference in your life when you sell this house in 10, 20, or 30 years, or when your kids sell it for you are dead.

 If you buy a home for $6 million right now and it is worth $18 million in 30 years from now, it’s going to make zero difference if you could’ve bought the house for $5.8 million or $5.9 million instead of $6 million.